ShufflePerson/AimAhead/README.md

 5.  **Set It Up:**  Adjust the config
 6.  **Done!**

-## Trojan?

-AimAhead is flagged as a trojan by most Anti Viruses.
-This is due to the GFN Mode which injects into Geforce Now, you can compile it yourself!

 ## How to use

 *   To open/close the menu, click [INS] ( insert ) on your keyboard.
 It is next to the HOME key.